Glorious days sitting under a pergola shade: cool drinks, laughter with friends, fresh green salads, warm sunshine. What bliss!

 Both designs are an unusual and effective pergola shade.
 Not only are they great for shielding everyone from the sun, but also for protection in more inclement weather.

-Whether you are a keen gardener, who may need a place out of the sun to sit and rest while admiring your hard work, or you prefer to just sit and contemplate the world with a cool drink, a seated arbour or swinging arbour might be just the job.
-There are plenty to choose from, in all manner of styles, looking good as a focal point and an inviting retreat.
+Whether you are a keen gardener, who may need a place out of the sun to sit and rest a while, admiring your hard work, or you prefer to contemplate the world with a cool drink, a seated arbour or swinging arbour might be just the job.
+There are plenty of arbours to choose from to give the perfect pergola shade, in all manner of styles, looking good as a focal point and an inviting retreat.

 You may have to position your pergola at the end of the garden if you want it to catch the sun in the evening, just when you are getting home from work and anticipating that well-earned, cool drink, or if you like to do most of your entertaining in the evening.